Attack the Block: Soundtrack

 The soundtrack was an original score composed by British electronic music group Basement Jaxx, and Steven Price, save for a few featured songs not on the soundtrack (such as the 1993 rap track "Sound of da Police" by KRS-One, and the 2006 reggae track "Youths Dem Cold" by Richie Spice, played during the end credits).
 A rap song called "Get That Snitch", original to the film and rapped by the character Hi-Hatz, is featured at various times.
-The full song was featured on the DVD special features.

 Reception

 Box office

-On its opening theatrical weekend in the United Kingdom in May 2011, Attack the Block garnered £1,133,859, putting it in third place only slightly behind American blockbusters Thor and Fast Five; also in the opening weekend Attack the Block had the highest cinema site average by almost twice of the other films.
+On its opening theatrical weekend in the United Kingdom in May 2011, Attack the Block took £1,133,859, putting it in third place only slightly behind American blockbusters Thor and Fast Five.
 On a screen-by-screen basis, Attack the Block was the week's strongest performer.
 In North America, the film's theatrical run began in July 2011 and was a box office flop despite receiving overall good reviews.
 In limited release for less than two months with 66 cinemas at its peak, it managed to gross US$1,024,175 in North America.